Dancical Productions, Inc.

 2000: In order to become more integrated into our community, Total Dance moved into southwest Atlanta on Martin Luther King, Jr. Dr.

-2003-Present: We relocated under the City of Atlanta to the new Adamsville Recreational Center serving as Company-in-Residence.
+2003: We relocated under the City of Atlanta to the new Adamsville Recreation Center (renamed the C.T.
+Martin Natatorium and Recreation Center) serving as Company-in-Residence and pilot arts program.